parshwa282011/Astronomy-Astrophysics/README.md

 # About the course:
 There are slideshows, html files, documents, pdfs and more that give adequate knowledge of aerospace engineering.
 This aims to make aerospace engineering more accessible.

+## License

+MIT — free to use, adapt and share.